jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 which makes improvisation sound mechanical and boring.
 It can be hard to avoid this trap.

-## How to practice scales without sounding like a robot
+## Practicing scales without sounding like a robot

 To way to avoid sabotaging ourselves into sounding like a robot is to *always be mindful* when practicing scales.
 We have to think about each note as we play it.